jenkinsci/jira-integration-plugin/README.md

   selecting jobs and builds instead on copying identifiers.
 - On Jira Cloud the app also provides automation through the Jira Automation rules just like the Atlassian Jira Software Cloud plugin.
 - Next to the custom integration, the app also integrates using the same APIs and the Atlassian Jira Software Cloud plugin.
 - Even inaccessible Jenkins instances are supported for by-directional integration.
+- Integration in Jenkins can be done automatically, manually and by using Configuration as Code.
+- If installed on Jira Cloud, you can now also include Compass using the new [Jenkins for Compass](https://marketplace.atlassian.com/apps/1234756/jenkins-for-compass?tab=overview&hosting=cloud) app.

 Cons